KentonW16/ECM_Final-project-kenton-thomas/README.md

 ### Color Detection
 For more reliable color detection, RGB values are converted to HSV.
+This requires thresholds to be set only in hue and sometimes saturation to achieve accurate color detection.

 ### Lost Function
 When a color is not recognised, for example when the buggy reaches a black wall, the buggy will return to its starting position.
 The time taken for each straight movement, as well as the sequence of moves performed, are stored in arrays, which can be read back to retrace the path taken.
 On its return, the buggy will ensure that it is aligned correctly by reversing into the wall after each turn.